 The algorithm presented in this section is similar to the von Haefen et al. algorithm in that both the algorithms use a numerical bisection approach.
-However, while von Haefen et al. employ bisection over the consumption (or expenditures)-space to arrive at the optimal consumptions, we first use incremental enumeration (as in Section 4.1) to identify the chosen alternatives and then employ numerical bisection over the λ -space to arrive at the optimal consumptions.
-We exploit the properties discussed in Section 3 to arrange the alternatives based on the price-normalized baseline utility values.
+However, while von Haefen et al. employ bisection over the consumption (or expenditures)-space to arrive at the optimal consumptions, we first use incremental enumeration (as in Section 4.1) to identify the chosen alternatives, and then employ numerical bisection over the $\lambda$ -space to arrive at the optimal consumptions.
+Another difference is that we exploit the properties discussed in Section 3 to arrange the alternatives based on the price-normalized baseline utility values.
 This arrangement helps in quickly identifying the chosen alternatives.
-Thus, in situations with no essential good (where there is no apriori knowledge of any chosen good), this arrangement becomes important.
-On the other hand, the von Haefen et al. algorithm critically depends on the knowledge of a chosen good, but provides no way to determine a chosen alternative when there is no essential good in the set of choice alternatives.8
+Thus, in situations with no outside good (where there is no apriori knowledge of any chosen good), this arrangement becomes even more important.
+On the other hand, the von Haefen et al. algorithm critically depends on the knowledge of a chosen good, but provides no way to determine a chosen alternative when there is no outside good.